memfault/interrupt/_drafts/drafting-a-c-development-environment.md

     && rm -rf /var/lib/apt/lists/*
 ```

-> Note: I'll try to only show parts of the _Dockerfile_ and will omit sections that are not relevant to the article.
-Please check the [_Dockerfile_](https://github.com/lmapii/cproject/blob/main/builder.Dockerfile) in the demo repository.
+> **Note:** Throughout this article, I'll only show relevant parts of the _Dockerfile_ and may omit some sections that you'll find in the [_Dockerfile_ in the demo repository](https://github.com/lmapii/cproject/blob/main/builder.Dockerfile).

-All this does specify a base image and install some packages that we'll in further steps.
-I won't go into detail about each and every package: When creating your own image you'll soon notice if something is missing and you can just extend this list.
-The important parts are the following:
+This _Dockerifle_ specifies a base image and installs some packages that we'll use in future steps.
+I won't go into detail about each and every package: When creating your own image you'll soon notice if something is missing and you can just extend this list of packages.
+What is important is the following:

-- For your base image, I highly recommend using a specific version.
-The `apt` packages vary wildly between versions, so choosing a tag buys you a bit more time until your _Dockerfiles_ fail, e.g., since the `apt` package list changed.
+- For the base image, I highly recommend using a specific _tag_.
+The `apt` packages vary wildly between base images, so choosing a tag buys you a bit more time until your _Dockerfiles_ fail, e.g., when the `apt` registry changes.
 - For development images, I tend to use a specific **platform**.
 This is important in later steps, where specific tools might not exist for the CPU architecture of your machine, e.g., if you're using an Apple ARM-based computer.

 If you're not using [vscode](https://code.visualstudio.com/) you could also specify a different base image, e.g., `base_img=debian:${base_tag}`.
 In this article we're spinning up a development environment with `vscode` and we'll therefore stick to an image that is supported by its [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).